SamoZ256/cemu-metal-game-compatibility/README.md

 ## How to make a frame capture

-If there are graphical issues in the game, it might be useful if you made a frame capture.
-See [this guide](https://github.com/SamoZ256/cemu-frame-capture) on how to make one.
+If there are graphical issues in a game, it might be useful to make a frame capture.

+### For Metal

+First, execute `launchctl setenv METAL_CAPTURE_ENABLED 1` in the terminal to enable Metal frame capture for all apps.
+This has slight (almost non-measurable) impact on the performance.
+You can disable it by either running `launchctl setenv METAL_CAPTURE_ENABLED 0` or restarting macOS.
+Next, go to `General Settings -> Debug` and set `GPU capture save directory` to the directory that you want the capture to save to.
+Now when you have launched a game and want to do a frame capture, simply choose `Debug -> Capture frame (Metal)` in the menu bar.
+Note that the frame capture might freeze the game for as long as a few minutes depending on the complexity of the game and how powerful your computer is.
+The frame capture is complete once the game unfreezes.

+### For Vulkan

+The option for Metal isn't available for Vulkan.
+See [this guide](https://github.com/SamoZ256/cemu-frame-capture) on how to make a frame capture with the Vulkan backend.

 ## How to fix performance issues